Transport Accident Commission (TAC)

-The Victorian compulsory third party insurance scheme is administered by the Transport Accident Commission (TAC).
+The Victorian Compulsory Third Party (CTP) insurance scheme is administered by the Transport Accident Commission (TAC).
 The TAC is the sole insurer under the scheme.

 The TAC pays compensation for death or injuries resulting from a transport accident.
 A transport accident is defined as an incident directly caused by driving a motor car or motor vehicle, a train or a tram.